Javascript is not enabled.

 Be prepared for plateaus and setbacks.
 “A stroke is one of the most difficult things to experience,” Ifejika says.
 When frustration sets in and patients lose interest in continuing activities that don’t seem to help, she often has them take a two-week break and then get back to it.

-Most progress will happen in the first three to four months.
+Most progress will usually happen in the first three to four months.
 But recovery, albeit at a slower pace, can persist long beyond that.
 Even if you’re 80 percent recovered, you can continue to work on areas that you need help with, Ifejika says.
 “Stroke recovery is a marathon, not a sprint,” she says.
 “I’m a strong advocate for outpatient and home therapy past the year mark.”

 Stroke rehab timeline